bobbycomet/Griffin-Linux-Landing-Page/README.md

 - Intelligent assistance with Grix
 - Gaming-ready out of the box
 - No telemetry, ads, or forced updates
-- Built on proven Linux Mint stability
 - Completely free and community-driven

 ## Key Features

-### Grix – Your Built-in AI Assistant
+### Grix – Your Built-in Companion

 <div align="center">
   <img src="Grix.png" alt="Grix - Your AI friend" width="40%"/>
   <p><i>Your AI friend.</i></p>
 </div>

-The ultimate system-aware companion (what Copilot wishes it could be).
+The ultimate system-aware companion.

-- Voice-activated ("Hey Grix")
-- Zero telemetry — nothing leaves your machine unless you use cloud AI.
+- Zero telemetry — nothing leaves your machine.
-- Local-first — full functionality with local Ollama models.
-- No web search — avoids hallucinations; sticks to facts from your documents, system
-- Personal Knowledge Base (RAG)
-- You own your data — all notes, todos, reminders, knowledge base stored plainly in ~/Notes/Grix and ~/.config/grix.data, and curated knowledge.
 - System Awareness & Proactive Help
 - Suggests and applies fixes with your approval
-- Securely installs packages (apt, PIP & Flatpak)
 - Learning & Education.
 Teaches Linux step-by-step
 - System Diagnostics & Health
 - Opt-in Python plugins for advanced users
 - Advanced static safety scanner (AST-based).
 Plugin scanning for malicious code
-- Hardened command confirmation mode (toggle in settings)

-Fully local voice processing + multi-model AI support.
 If anything breaks or behaves unexpectedly, Grix is there to guide you through diagnosis and recovery.

 ### Gaming & Performance Suite